Think today’s freedoms are a given? Check out these shocking things women couldn’t do just 100 years ago.

 Own property if they were married

-Until 1848, if you were a married woman, you couldn’t own property.
-Anything you owned, regardless of how you came to own it, legally belonged to your husband.
+Throughout most of history, one of the many things women couldn’t do was own property.
+In fact, until 1848, if you were a married woman, anything you owned, regardless of how you came to own it, legally belonged to your husband.
 In 1848, the Married Women’s Property Act was passed in New York state, declaring that a married woman had just as much right to own and control property as a single woman did.
 It was groundbreaking legislation in that it became the model for similar laws in other states in the years that followed.

 Shop without an escort

-Soon, other businesses wanted to get in on the action, and many theaters and restaurants began opening their doors to unescorted women for the first time.
-However, for the most part, it was women from upper-income households who received the benefit of these added freedoms.
+Soon, other businesses wanted in on the action, and many theaters and restaurants began opening their doors to unescorted women for the first time.
+However, for the most part, women from upper-income households received the benefit of these added freedoms.
 It wasn’t until the 1920s that chain stores began to target and cater to people of all incomes and budgets.

 Work fair hours

-Women have always been subjected to discrimination and endured countless indignities like sexual harassment at work.
+Women have always been subjected to discrimination and endured countless indignities, like sexual harassment, at work.
 But more than a century ago, they had limited legal protections in the workplace, and their hours weren’t regulated.
 In the state of Oregon, however, there was a law that restricted women from working more than 10 hours a day.
-This was challenged in a case that went all the way to the Supreme Court in 1908, Muller v.
-Oregon.
-The Supreme Court affirmed the previous ruling of two lower courts that Muller, the owner of a laundry business, could not force the women in his employ to work more than the 10-hour shifts permitted by law.
+This was challenged in a case that went all the way to the Supreme Court in 1908.
+In Muller v.
+Oregon, the Supreme Court affirmed the previous ruling of two lower courts that Muller, the owner of a laundry business, could not force the women in his employ to work more than the 10-hour shifts permitted by law.

 Serve on a jury

 Juries are supposed to be comprised of one’s peers, but in 1879, the Supreme Court affirmed that states had the legal right to limit the jury pool to males.
-The first state to decide that women were indeed qualified to serve as jurors was Utah, in 1898.
+In 1898, Utah became the first state to decide that women were indeed qualified to serve as jurors.
 After that, other states began to follow suit, but the progress was slow.

 In 1927, there were still only 19 states that allowed women to serve as jurors.
-This changed in 1961 when the Supreme Court ruled that a Florida law exempting women from jury duty was unconstitutional.
-Regardless of your gender, this is what happens if you ignore a jury summons.
+This changed in 1961, when the Supreme Court ruled that a Florida law exempting women from jury duty was unconstitutional.

 Compete in a wide variety of Olympic sports

-Slowly, more and more Olympic sports opened their arms to women, and today, the Olympic Committee works to make sure more women are given important roles and voices in leadership.
+Slowly, more Olympic sports opened their arms to women, and today, the Olympic Committee works to ensure more women are given important roles and voices in leadership.
 So if you’re a woman with Olympic dreams, go for it!
-Here are more Olympic moments that changed history.

 Have their own passport if they were married